Prekmurje Slovene: Numerals

 The names for numerals in Prekmurje Slovene follow a similar way to that found in Standard Slovene or other Slavic languages.
 Then again, the archaic way of forming two-digit numbers has been preserved.
 The ten comes first, followed by the singular digit number.
-A conjuction is not needed.
+A conjunction is not needed.
 In Standard Slovene, the numerals from 21 to 99 are formed by placing the singular in front of the ten ("four-and-twenty"), like in German language.